AudioMNIST: Exploring Explainable Artificial Intelligence for Audio Analysis on a Simple Benchmark: Results

-The relevance maps for the AlexNet gender classifier (\Figref{fig:spectro} \subref{fig:spectro_0_female_gender} and \Figref{fig:spectro} \subref{fig:spectro_0_male_gender}) suggest the hypothesis that the network focuses on differences in the fundamental frequency and subsequent harmonics for feature selection.
-To investigate this hypothesis the test set was manipulated by up- and down-scaling the frequency-axis of the spectrograms of male and female speakers by a factor of 1.5 and 0.66.
-Fundamental frequency and spacing between harmonics in the manipulated spectrograms approximately match the original spectrograms of the respective opposite gender.
+\paragraph{Relevance-guided sample manipulation for AlexNet} The relevance maps for the AlexNet sex classifier (\Figref{fig:spectro} \subref{fig:spectro_0_female_gender} and \Figref{fig:spectro} \subref{fig:spectro_0_male_gender}) suggest that the sex classifier focuses on differences in the fundamental frequency and subsequent harmonics for feature selection.
+To investigate this hypothesis the test set was manipulated by up- and down-scaling the frequency-axis of the spectrograms of male and female speakers by a factor of $1.5$ and $0.66$, respectively.
+Fundamental frequency and spacing between harmonics in the manipulated spectrograms approximately match the original spectrograms of the respectively opposite sex.

-The trained network reaches an accuracy of only $20.3\% \pm 12.6\%$ across test splits on the manipulated data, which is well-below chance level for this task.
-In other words, identifying gender features via LRP allows to perform transformations on the inputs that target the identified features specifically such that the classifier is approximately $80\%$ accurate in predicting the \emph{opposite} gender.
+After the data has been manipulated as described, the trained network reaches an accuracy of only $20.3\% \pm 12.6\%$ across test splits on the manipulated data, which is well-below chance level for this task.
+In other words, identifying sex features via LRP allowed us to successfully perform transformations on the inputs that target the identified features specifically such that the classifier is approximately $80\%$ accurate in predicting the \emph{opposite} sex.